Buying a Car in Australia: Your Complete Guide to Purchase & Registration

 Handheld mobile device usage is prohibited.
 Even momentary interaction while stationary is punishable.
 Exemptions apply only to hands-free systems and legally mounted GPS units.

-Glossary of Key Australian Car Buying Terms
+Key Australian Car Terminology

-A Pink Slip refers to a roadworthiness inspection required in some states for older vehicles.
+Pink Slip refers to a roadworthiness inspection required in some states for older vehicles.
 Conducted by licensed inspectors, it certifies compliance with safety standards.

-A Green Slip describes CTP insurance, a mandatory prerequisite for registration, which covers third-party personal injury liability.
+Green Slip describes CTP insurance, a mandatory prerequisite for registration, which covers third-party personal injury liability.

 Blue Slip signifies an intensive inspection for unregistered or extensively modified vehicles, often entailing emission testing and structural evaluation.